 Lynnanne Catron, Assistant VP of IT at Norfolk Southern Corporation, presented on “Turning Vision into Reality” and how Norfolk Southern leveraged SAP on its EAM journey.
 As an asset-intensive company, Catron pointed out that “improving asset utilization by even a small percentage can result in a huge impact on operating ratio.”

 Catron described their results with SAP which included crucial benefits to both operating ratio and asset ROI.
-In addition to increases in asset availability and reliability, Norfolk Southern was able to offer better customer service simplify their IT landscape.
+In addition to increases in asset availability and reliability, Norfolk Southern was able to offer meilleur service client et simplify their IT landscape.
 She concluded that conventional business processes and maintenance management systems simply aren’t enough, especially for companies in asset-centric industries.

 Effective inventory management is an increasingly critical component of nearly any company’s practices, and Wednesday’s track four covered some of the most interesting developments in this area.